 You can speak with a provider attorney in your area to get legal advice about navigating the eviction process, the local laws you need to follow and the steps you should to take to protect your rental property.

 You can submit any business legal documents up to 15 pages each and have a provider attorney review them and provide feedback.
-There is a max umber of documents per month and year depending on the type of Small Business Plan.
+There is a max number of documents per month and year depending on the type of Small Business Plan.
 Preparation of documents is provided under the preferred member discount.

-You get the best of both worlds.
-You have the help of a provider attorney to make sure the eviction process is handled correctly AND you save a ton of money.
+With a LegalShield Small Business Plan, you have the help of a provider attorney to make sure the eviction process is handled correctly AND you save a ton of money.

 Key Features of Our Small Business Legal Plans